Ropho/HASH_TABLE/README.md

 ### 2.  **RETURN first ASCII**

   * Brief description
-  > function is better than *RETURN 1*, as it can give out multiple values (not only 1), but has a small variety of keys (only 255 of desired 1024) and very high percent of collisions, so it cannot be a good hash function.
+  > Function is better than *RETURN 1*, as it can give out multiple values (not only 1), but has a small variety of keys (only 255 of desired 1024) and very high percent of collisions, so it cannot be a good hash function.

   > **X SCALE = 255**
 <img src="/pic/first_ASCII.png" alt="first_ASCII" title="first_ASCII" width="720" height="480"/>